Rib pain treatment is usually straightforward unless associated with trauma or costochondritis.

 So these organs are surrounded by a cage of bone, interspaced with small gaps filled with muscles, and some other structures, nerves and an artery.
 They have to rise, increasing the space in the chest, drawing fresh air into the lungs, and then drop again as we exhale.

-The ribs have a bucket handle configuration, with one joint in the front, with the breastbone, and three joints at the back, with the spine, allowing the ribs to rise and fall rhythmically with breathing.
+The ribs have a bucket handle configuration, with one joint in the front, with the breastbone, and three at the back, with the spine, allowing the them to rise and fall rhythmically with breathing.

 Not generally well understood, and often poorly managed, breastbone pain can become a monster.
-Lying close to the breast, if on the left confused with a heart condition, sometimes associated with gastro esophageal reflux disease and heartburn, occasionally a very tender swollen lump may form over the rib breastbone joint.
-Tietzes syndrome, as it's known, can be extremely debilitating.
+Lying close to the breast, if on the left it's often confused with a heart condition, sometimes associated with gastro esophageal reflux disease and heartburn, and occasionally a very tender swollen lump may form over the costosternal joint.
+Tietze's syndrome, as it's known, can be extremely debilitating.

 Tietze's syndrome responds well to specific chiropractic rib pain treatment but a heavy midback manipulation will worsen the condition.